BalancinesII/SmartShop.API/README.md

 ## AI integration

 ### Product description generation
-Sends product name, category and price to Claude and returns a 2-3 sentence persuasive description in the user's language.
+Sends product name, category and price to Claude and returns a 2-3 sentence persuasive description.
 The description is persisted to the database.

 ### Customer support chatbot
-Maintains conversation history per session (stored in SQL Server).
-Each request includes the last 10 messages as context so Claude can follow the conversation naturally.
+Maintains conversation history per session stored in SQL Server.
+Each request includes the last 10 messages as context and the full product catalog so Claude can answer questions about real inventory, prices and availability.

 ## Project status

-MVP complete.
-Planned improvements:
+- [x] Clean Architecture with 4 layers
+- [x] CQRS with MediatR
+- [x] EF Core + SQL Server
+- [x] JWT Authentication
+- [x] AI product descriptions
+- [x] AI chatbot with product catalog context
+- [x] Input validation with FluentValidation
+- [x] Global exception handling
+- [x] Unit and integration tests
 - [ ] Role-based authorization (Admin / Customer)
-- [ ] Order management
-- [ ] Product search with semantic similarity
+- [ ] Pagination
-- [ ] Azure deployment
+- [ ] Azure deployment with CI/CD